gradualgames/ggsound/README.md

 * ggsound.asm: Include this in a PRG-ROM bank which has enough space.

-* ggsound_zp.inc: Include this file within your zeropage enumer- ation, like this:
+* ggsound_zp.inc: Include this file within your zeropage enumeration, like this:

 ```
 .base $0000